metagriffin/syncml-js/README.md

    stored and formatted, and the mechanisms that users use to interact and manipulate it.

-2. Create an "Adapter", which is responsible for actually communicating with a SyncML peer.
+2. Create an "Agent" class, which implements an API that forms the bridge between your data layer and the SyncML adapter.

-3. Create an "Agent", which implements an API that forms the bridge between your data layer and the SyncML adapter.
+3. Instantiate a "Context" and an "Adapter", classes provided by this package, which are responsible for actually communicating with a SyncML peer.

 4. Ensure that changes made to the data layer are registered to the SyncML library.